How Can I Be a True Follower of Christ

 –St. Claude de la Combiere

-To live the faith and follow Christ–Our Savior–to Heaven, so to be one of the saved, we need to “be imitators of God” (Ephesians 5:1).
+To live the faith and follow Christ–Our Savior–to Heaven, so to be one of the saved, we need to strive to “be imitators of God” (Ephesians 5:1).
 True imitators of Christ.
 If we imitate Jesus, are we imitating a lukewarm Christian?
 Of course not.
 Did God show us the way to imperfection?
 Not at all.

 “He said to him [the tax collector]: “Follow me.”
 This following meant imitating the pattern of His life –not just walking after Him.”